-As early as 1735, residents living along what is now the New Hampshire-Vermont border made reports of a New Hampshire volcano violently erupting.
+As early as 1735, residents living along the New Hampshire-Vermont border reported a New Hampshire volcano erupted violently.

-Near the top, the searchers found an indentation and some strange rocks, which they took to be signs of an eruption.
+Near the top of the mountain, the searchers found an indentation and some strange rocks, which they took as signs of an eruption.

-The volcano next played part in what was apparently a scam carried out by a travelling con man working the area around 1774.
-He persuaded several residents that silver was to be found in the earth under the site of a volcanic eruption and for a fee he would instruct them where to dig.
+The volcano next played a part in an apparent scam carried out by a travelling con man working the area around 1774.
+He persuaded several residents they could find silver in the earth under the site of a volcanic eruption.
+For a fee, he would instruct them where to dig.

 Timothy Dwight and the Volcano/h3>